Charles Parnell (actor)

+Early life

+Parnell was born and raised in the Hyde Park neighborhood of Chicago, Illinois.
+He attended high school at the Kenwood Academy, and trained as an actor at the Piven Theatre Workshop in nearby Evanston.
+He relocated to New York in 1994 before eventually settling in Los Angeles.

 Career

 Before taking the role of Derek Frye, Parnell played Achilles in Iphigeneia at Aulis, a play by Euripides translated and adapted by Kenneth Cavander at the Yale Repertory Theater in New Haven, Connecticut.